netz98/n98-magerun/readme.rst

 **Debian / suhosin:**

-On some debian systems with suhosi the phar extension must be added to a whitelist.
+On some debian systems with compiled in suhosin the phar extension must be added to a whitelist.

 Add this to your php.ini file: